 Talk about, plants, animals the weather, the seasons and changes.

 Listen to and say the initial sounds (phonemes) in words, look at Phase 3 phonemes, digraphs.

 Sing nursery rhymes.

 Say rhyming words in a string.

-4. Instructions on how to make a scarecrow.
+4. Instructions on how to take care of a pet.

 7. Write a list of rhyming words.

-9. Repeatedly write your name, use a crayon, pen, different colours, crayons, chalk.
+9. Repeatedly write both of your names, use a crayon, pen, different colours, crayons, chalk.